Nebraska: Law and government

 The Government of Nebraska operates under the framework of the Nebraska Constitution, adopted in 1875, and is divided into three branches: executive, legislative, and judicial.

 Executive branch

 The head of the executive branch is Governor Jim Pillen (Republican).
 The Governor of Nebraska is the head of government of the U.S. state of Nebraska as provided by the fourth article of the Constitution of Nebraska.
-Other elected officials in the executive branch are Lieutenant Governor Mike Foley, Attorney General Mike Hilgers, Secretary of State Bob Evnen, State Treasurer John Murante, and State Auditor Mike Foley.
+Other elected officials in the executive branch are Lieutenant Governor Joe Kelly, Attorney General Mike Hilgers, Secretary of State Bob Evnen, State Treasurer John Murante, and State Auditor Mike Foley.
 All elected officials in the executive branch serve four-year terms.
-Nebraska's executive branch has X agencies, including 18 code agencies administered by the Governor.

 Legislative branch

 Nebraska is the only state in the United States with a 'single-house' unicameral legislature.
 Although this house is officially known simply as the "Legislature", and more commonly called the "Unicameral", its members call themselves "senators".
 Nebraska's Legislature is also the only state legislature in the United States that is officially nonpartisan.
 The senators are elected with no party affiliation next to their names on the ballot, and members of any party can be elected to the positions of speaker and committee chairs.
 The Nebraska Legislature can also override the governor's veto with a three-fifths majority, in contrast to the two-thirds majority required in some other states.

 When Nebraska became a state in 1867, its legislature consisted of two houses: a House of Representatives and a Senate.
 For years, U.S. Senator George Norris (Senator 1913–1943) and other Nebraskans encouraged the idea of a unicameral legislature and demanded the issue be decided in a referendum.
 Norris argued: